 - You owe excise tax on insider stock compensation from an expatriated corporation.

 - You're reporting an original issue discount (OID) amount that doesn't match the amount on Form 1099-OID.
-To learn more, see Publication 1212: List of Original Issue Discount Instruments at www.irs.gov.
+If you'd like to learn more, see Publication 1212: List of Original Issue Discount Instruments at www.irs.gov.

 - You owe household employment taxes.
-To learn more, see Schedule H instructions.
+If you'd like to learn more, see Schedule H instructions.

-- You're eligible for the health coverage credit.
-To learn more, see the Form 8885 instructions.
+- You're eligible for the premium tax credit.
+If you'd like to learn more, see the Form 8962 instructions.

 - You're claiming the adoption credit or you received employer-provided adoption benefits.
-To learn more, see the Adoption Expenses tax tip.
+If you'd like to learn more, see the Adoption Expenses tax tip.

 - You're a debtor in a Chapter 11 bankruptcy case filed after Oct.
 16, 2005.

 - Your employer didn’t withhold Social Security and Medicare taxes from your pay.

 - You had a qualified health savings account (HSA) funding distribution from your IRA.

 - You have a loss attributable to a federally declared disaster area.